umutolcer/DSA210-Term-Project/README.md

 ---

 ## Dataset and Tool
 Riot games provide developer tool api for players.
-I can access match and player information, including my own account and matches, api in JSON format.
+I can access match and player information api, including my own account and matches, in JSON format.
 I will be using Riot Games developer portal for my project.
 Here are some parameters I will consider:
--
+- **Player Rank:** Players have ranks from iron to challenger, which shows their ability to play.
+Iron is the worst, challenger is the best.
+- **Win:** A player lose or win a certain match.
+It is significant to show win/rate ratio.
+- **Minion Number:** Each game players farm minions to earn gold in a match.
+High number of minion means a player is strong in a match.
+- **Vision Score:** Vision scores indicates a player is aware of the situation on the map.
+- **Game Duration:** It shows the time games end.
+- **Baron Takedowns:** Baron is an essential objective and strategy to win the game.
+- **Gold Earned:** Players spend gold on items that strengthen themselves.
+- **Total Damage Dealt:** It shows the damage a player dealt to enemy team.
+- **KDA**: Kill/death/assist ratio shows a players performance in a game.
+- **hadAfkTeammate**: If a player is Away From Keyboard, it is really hard to win for their teammates.
+- **gameEndedInSurrender:** It shows that a team surrender before game is actually ends by destroying the nexus.